dbmi-bgm/granite/README.md

 # granite
-granite (*genomic variants calling and filtering utilities*) is a collection of software to call, filter and work with genomic variants.
+granite (*genomic variants filtering utilities*) is a collection of software to filter and work with genomic variants.

 ## Requirements
 A ready-to-use docker image is available to download.